Famous last words heard by houseplants:

 Interior Light Levels: plants can technically survive in a wide range of light levels so do not take the numbers listed here as prescriptive – they aren’t strict requirements.
 You should think of them as guidelines for good growth.
 Another consideration is that “good growth” is subjective as any plant will take the shape of its light situation – up to a certain point, it’s not entirely under your control!
 These numbers are gathered from my own observations and measurements. ***Use these as guidelines.***

-How to measure natural light:
+How to measure natural light – need to assess 2 parameters:

 Analysis for natural light:

-- If the duration of direct sun is above the “Tolerance of Direct Sun”, then block it with a white sheer curtain
+- If the duration of direct sun is above the “Direct Sun Duration (tolerance)”, then block it with a white sheer curtain

-- If the duration of direct sun is at or below the “Tolerance of Direct Sun”, then there’s no need to block the plant (just be sure to keep up with watering)
+- If the duration of direct sun is at or below the “Direct Sun Duration (tolerance)”, then there’s no need to block the plant (just be sure to keep up with watering)

 Note on FC (foot-candle) vs PPFD (PAR Photon Flux Density)